Evaluating the success of a bid strategy typically involves answering two broad questions:

 - Compare performance before and after after launching the bid strategy.

-This is the easiest comparison to set up, but it can't provide the most accurate, rigorous comparison.
+This is the most straightforward comparison to set up, but it can't provide the most accurate, rigorous comparison.

 - Compare campaigns with similar performance, applying a Search Ads 360 bid strategy to one campaign and using manual bidding or another system for the other campaign.